 If you have to deal with a particularly unpleasant situation, a little emergency planning can go a long way.
 If you can’t get out of the way of the hurricane or cancel your trip ahead of time, then you may have to be prepared to ride the hurricane out where you are.
-That may mean being holed up in a hotel with the windows boarded up, no air-conditioning, and very little services.
+That may mean being holed up in a hotel with the windows boarded up, no air-conditioning, and very few services.

 Read also; Punta Cana Travel tips

 5. Pay attention to the weather

 Keeping one step ahead of a hurricane is critical to being able to get out of its way in time.
 Hurricane hazards come in many forms, including storm surge, heavy rainfall, inland flooding, high winds, and rip currents are all examples of hurricane hazards.

 The National Weather Service is responsible for protecting life and property through timely watches and warnings, but it’s essential to pay attention to the news if you’re traveling during hurricane season.
-After all, many people were stranded for days as flights were cancelled across the country when Hurricane Sandy, a classic late-season hurricane, swept through the southwestern Caribbean Sea before it eventually made landfall in New Jersey.
+After all, many people were stranded for days as flights were canceled across the country when Hurricane Sandy, a classic late-season hurricane, swept through the southwestern Caribbean Sea before it eventually made landfall in New Jersey.

 6. Have a backup vacation plan

 If your vacation time is really tight and you want to be sure to have one this year, you might consider this your best backup plan: cover your Caribbean trip with full travel insurance (including ‘cancel for any reason’) and have a backup vacation plan in mind

 If a hurricane seems likely as your vacation draws near, you can cancel your trip, book your alternate trip, and still have a good vacation.

 Book the top Punta Cana Excursions